itsjustmithun/Accenture-Tekstac/README.md

 3. **Documentation and README File Changes**
    - **CHANGELOG.md**: Update multi-project documentation to reflect changes made to Eclipse-related project configuration files.
    - **README.md**: This file has a misleading change description, but no actual changes have been made to the file.

+## Recent Changes

+**PR #9 Summary**

+This pull request makes significant updates to project configurations, including classpath and project settings, adding Maven project nature, and implementing filtered resources with regular expressions to improve code maintainability and adherence to project guidelines.